franciscoxavier04/pm-BIM/docs/system-admin-guide/authentication/openid-providers/README.md

 ### Step 2: Configure OpenProject

-Next, we have to create the OpenID Connect provider in OpenProject:
+Next, you need to create the OpenID Connect provider in OpenProject:

 1. Login as OpenProject Administrator
 2. Navigate to *Administration* -> *Authentication* and choose -> *OpenID providers*.